-- Interor S.A. manufactures our BF4 and BF6 intermediate and starting material used in the active pharmaceutical ingredient ("API"). - Corden Pharma Chenôve SAS, a full-service contract development and manufacturing organization ("CDMO") manufactures our API. - Patheon UK Limited, a CDMO owned by Thermo Fisher Scientific Inc., manufactures our finished product tablets and fills them into unlabeled bottles. - Pharma Packaging Solutions, LLC dba Tjoapack, LLC, handles our labeling and secondary packaging. - Integrated Commercialization Solutions, LLC (ICS), a division of AmerisourceBergen Corporation, is our third-party logistics provider.

-Inmar Rx Solutions, Inc., an advanced technology and data analytics company, specializes in reverse distribution of our product and manages our pharmaceutical returns and product recall, if needed.
+- Interor S.A. manufactures our BF4 and BF6 intermediate and starting material used in the active pharmaceutical ingredient ("API"). - Corden Pharma Chenôve SAS, a full-service contract development and manufacturing organization ("CDMO") manufactures our API. - Patheon UK Limited, a CDMO owned by Thermo Fisher Scientific Inc., manufactures our finished product tablets and fills them into unlabeled bottles. - Pharma Packaging Solutions, LLC dba Tjoapack, LLC, handles our labeling and secondary packaging. - Cardinal Health, Inc. is our third-party logistics provider. - Inmar Rx Solutions, Inc., an advanced technology and data analytics company, specializes in reverse distribution of our product and manages our pharmaceutical returns and product recall, if needed.